stevencurtis/FlowCoordinator/README.md

     }
 }
 ```
-This calls an extension that allows for a completion handler to communicate back to the `UIViewController` instance that the user has finished with the `UIAlertController`
+This calls an extension that allows for a completion handler to communicate back to the `UIViewController` instance that the user has finished with the `UIAlertController`.

 ```swift
 extension UIViewController {